-In the early 1900s, the honeybee population on the Isle of Wight in the United Kingdom was decimated by a disease that became known as the Isle of Wight disease.
+In the early 1900s, the honey bee population on the Isle of Wight in the United Kingdom was decimated by a disease that became known as the Isle of Wight disease.
 The disease spread to other parts of the UK.
 In 1919, it was discovered that the Acarapis woodi parasite was present in the trachea of adult honeybees.
-It became clear at that time that it was these same tracheal mites that had led to the Isle of Wight disease earlier in the century.
+It became clear that it was these same tracheal mites that had led to the Isle of Wight disease earlier in the century.

 Symptoms of Acarine Mite Infestation

-It is vital, then, that the beekeeper be able to identify the presence of acarine mites in his/her colony so that he or she can act immediately to reduce the impact of the infestation.
+It is vital then that the beekeeper be able to identify the presence of acarine mites in their colony so that they can act immediately to reduce the impact of the infestation.